Yes or no to Blue Monday?

 If you are concerned about someone, find a place and time to talk to them away from distractions, and somewhere they’ll feel comfortable.
 Ask how you can help, and remember to be patient, respectful, and open-minded.
 You may not get an answer straight away, but it’s important to reassure someone that you are there to help if they need it.

-And remember, your role as a colleague and friend is to listen and signpost where they can find expert support.
-You’re not a counsellor or a mental health professional, so if you notice that the issue is more serious than just a bad couple of days, speak to your manager or seek confidential support through a helpline (we’ve compiled a useful list at the end of this page).
+And remember, your role is to listen and signpost where they can find expert support.
+You’re not expected to be a counsellor or a mental health professional, so if you notice that the issue is more serious than just a bad couple of days, speak to a professional or seek confidential support through a helpline (we’ve compiled a useful list at the end of this page).

 What should employers do to help mental health in the workplace?